NeuralEnsemble/python-neo/doc/source/io_developers_guide.rst

 Guidelines for IO implementation
 ================================

-Receipe to develop an IO module for a new data format:
+Recipe to develop an IO module for a new data format:
     1. Fully understand the object model.
 See :doc:`core`.
 If in doubt ask the `mailing list`_.
     2. Fully understand :mod:`neo.io.exampleio`, It is a fake IO to explain the API.
 If in doubt ask the list.
     3. Copy/paste ``exampleio.py`` and choose clear file and class names for your IO.